 Sec.
 813. Other boards and commissions.

 Notwithstanding any provision of law, during a period time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
-Official Code § 7-2304.01):

-(1) Any requirement for a board, commission, or other public body to meet is waived, unless the Mayor determines that it is necessary or appropriate for the board, commission, or other public body to meet during the period of the public health emergency, in which case the Mayor may order the board, commission, or other public body to meet;
+Official Code § 7-2304.01), any requirement for a board, commission, or other public body to meet is waived, unless the Mayor determines that it is necessary or appropriate for the board, commission, or other public body to meet during the period of the public health emergency, in which case the Mayor may order the board, commission, or other public body to meet; Sec.

-(2) Any vacancy that occurs on a board or commission shall not be considered a vacancy for the purposes of nominating a replacement; and

-(3) The review period for nominations transmitted to the Council for approval or disapproval in accordance with section 2(a) of the Confirmation Act of 1978, effective March 3, 1979 (D.C.
-Law 2-142; D.C.
-Official Code § 1-523.01(a)), shall be tolled.

-Sec.
 814. Living will declaration.

 The Natural Death Act of 1981, effective February 25, 1982 (D.C.
 Law 4-69; D.C.
 Official Code § 7-621 et seq.), is amended as follows: